Center-for-Global-Development/msa-amc-sizing/index.md

     <li>Benefits do not depend on the number of successful firms.
 The goal of the funder is to ensure that at least one firm is successful. </li>
 </ul>

+These simplifying assumptions allow us to focus on the key drivers of incentive size for a generic pull fund, but in practice, the design of the incentive mechanism itself is just as important.
+For example, while we assume a single reward structure, there may be value in allowing multiple winners—particularly if having several successful products improves supply security, fosters competition, or encourages diverse approaches.
+Additionally, rather than a single payout upon success, incentives could incorporate milestone payments to reduce firms’ capital constraints.
+The framework approach in this guide—calculating firms’ expected costs and expected payouts—can be applied to pull programs with these design features as well, but the specific treatment of these features is beyond the scope of this guide.

 *Note: Throughout this post, we use "firm" to refer to any profit-motivated innovator - whether a large company, research institution, startup, or university spinoff.*

 <h2 id="understanding_costs">3.
 Understanding Innovation Costs and Risks</h2>